expand/collapse risk warning

 Periods of high speculation

-The result was the countless dot-com companies were given valuations worth billions of dollars from the moment they went public and the US100 Composite Index soared to its peak of more than 5000 in the year 2000 from just 750 in 1990.
+The result was that countless dot-com companies were given valuations worth billions of dollars from the moment they went public, and the US100 Composite Index soared to its peak of more than 5000 in the year 2000 from just 750 in 1990.
 By late 2002, however, the index plunged by 78%, crashing dramatically and causing a recession in the USA.

-Another period of high speculation came in 2008 when America was in the height of a boom in its economy.
-At the time, unemployment was at its lowest point in a decade and investor sentiment was high.
+Another period of high speculation came in 2008 when America was at the height of a boom in its economy.
+At the time, unemployment was at its lowest point in a decade, and investor sentiment was high.
 Unfortunately, numerous factors came together to cause a significant crash in the market.

 What are the differences between speculation and investing?